Andrew-S-Rosen/cbe504/main.typ

 We will assume that it is given that the bimolecular surface reaction of #ce("CO^*") and #ce("O^*") is rate-limiting.
 Our goal is to find a rate law for this reaction mechanism, which we might compare against experimental data to determine if the proposed mechanism is plausible or not.

 Since the third reaction is said to be rate-limiting, we can state that $r = r_3$.#footnote[If we had written the net reaction as #ce("2 CO + O2 -> 2 CO2"), then we would instead have $r = r_3\/2$ since $sigma_3=2$ in such a scenario.
-This is simply a matter of perspective based on the precise definition of the "reaction" that is being considered for the reaction rate law.]
+This is simply a matter of bookkeeping based on the precise definition of the "reaction" that is being considered for the reaction rate law.]
 Based on our prior discussion of bimolecular surface reactions and the consideration of lattice statistics (refer to #ref(<reactions-between-two-surface-species>)), we can write the rate of reaction as
 $ r = (k'_3 conc("CO^*") conc("O^*"))/conc("*")_0, $<eq:co_rate>
 where we have defined $k'_3 equiv k_3 z$ as a matter of simplicity.